Best Canadian Chequing Account 2026

 The Motive Financial Cha-Ching Chequing account is relatively new to the Canadian no-fee chequing account scene, but it has certainly made a big splash!
 They are a substantial step up from the majority of chequing accounts out there, and offer the same great no-fee options that better known online banks like Simplii and Motus bring to the table.

 The Motive Cha-Ching!
 Chequing Account offers unlimited free transactions and transfers, 50 personalized cheques (almost unheard of these days), and 0.25% interest on chequing account balances.
-They used to ding clients with a number of fees, but they’ve been phasing them out over the past year or so, which is what we like to see.
+They used to ding clients with a number of fees, but they’ve been phasing them out.

-That said, Motive Financial (owned by Canada Western Bank) isn’t perfect.
-Their app and web interface need some improvement, and their customer service is on par with a lot of budget online banks (which is to say, not great).
+There are some domains in which we’re hoping to see Motive Financial (owned by Canada Western Bank) improve.
+Their app and web interface need some upgrades, and their customer service is on par with a lot of budget online banks (which is to say, not great).
 However, Motive is still young – so we’re excited to see where it goes.
 You can read our Motive Financial review here.

 PC Money Account